 - Pressure groups, even though they are not elected, are necessary evils in democracy.
 Critically evaluate.

-- India should draw lessons from the experience of other countries and move towards creation of Performance Based Organisations for public service delivery.
+- India should draw lessons from the experience of other countries and move towards the creation of Performance-Based Organisations for public service delivery.
 Discuss the scope, in light of the 2nd administrative reforms commission report.

 - The relevant question of the protection of Whistleblowers is not well reflected in the Lokpal Act and Whistleblower Protection Act.
 Analyse.